-The President continues with the prayer, concluding with:
+The President continues with a prayer appropriate to the season, concluding with:

 Therefore with angels and archangels, and with all the company of heaven, we proclaim your great and glorious name, for ever praising you and saying:

 Holy, holy.
 Holy Lord, God of power and might, Heaven and earth are full of your glory.
 Hosanna in the highest.